White Stream: History

-For the first time the White Stream idea was presented by Ukrainian officials in 2005.
+For the first time, the White Stream idea was presented by Ukrainian officials in 2005.
 In 2006–2007, the project was discussed at different international conferences.
-In May 2007, it was presented at the Vienna gas forum, and on 11 October 2007, it was presented during the summit-level Energy Security Conference in Vilnius.
-On 28 January 2008, Prime Minister of Ukraine Yulia Tymoshenko asked the European Union to consider participating in White Stream project.
+In May 2007, it was presented at the Vienna Gas Forum, and on 11 October 2007, it was presented during the summit-level Energy Security Conference in Vilnius.
+On 28 January 2008, Prime Minister of Ukraine Yulia Tymoshenko asked the European Union to consider participating in the White Stream project.
 On 28 May 2008, the European Commission identified the project as 'Project of Common Interest' and further flagged as a 'Priority Project' (Commission Decision C(2008) 1969 final of 28 May 2008).
 The Government of Georgia signed a Memorandum of Understanding with White Stream in March 2009.

 The company developing the White Stream project had received co-funding for studies under EU's TEN-E programme.
 The first TEN-E grant was supported by the Government of Romania.
-The second grant was supported by the Governments of Romania, Poland and Lithuania.
+The second grant was supported by the Governments of Romania, Poland, and Lithuania.

 The importance of White Stream grew significantly at the end of October, 2009.
 Continuous monopolization of energy transit routes by Turkey's AKP government through its territory led Azerbaijani government to consider diversification of its exports within South Caucasus by potentially using White Stream for Azerbaijani gas to reach Europe.
 The option was laid out by Azerbaijani President Ilham Aliyev along with previously considered onshore routes through Russia and Iran during his recent special session on gas issues.